MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-get-started.md

 Frontline workers use the Field Service (Dynamics 365) mobile app on their phone or tablet.

-Download and install the mobile app and sign in as the technician to who the work order is assigned.
+Download and install the mobile app and sign in as the technician to whom the work order is assigned.

 The **Booking** tab shows the work order you scheduled to the frontline worker.
 Update the status of the booking and related details to indicate completion of the work order.